 For example in the Apache2 web server a typical error log location would be in

 error.log but it might be different if the web server has been configured with a different log file format.

 For Internet Information Services (IIS) the default location for the log files are in

-Our web site monitoring service monitors your site for HTTP errors such as 500.
-Please contact us (email preferred) whenever you encounter a HTTP 500 error on your CheckUpDown account.
-We can the liaise with your ISP and the vendor of the web server software so they can trace the exact reason for the 500 internal server error and help resolve it.
+Our web site monitoring service monitors your site for HTTP errors such as HTTP 500.
+Please contact us (email preferred) whenever you encounter an HTTP error 500 on your CheckUpDown account.
+We can the liaise with your ISP and the vendor of the web server software so they can trace the exact reason for the error 500 and help resolve it.